alexamies/buddhist-dictionary/data/corpus/corpus-readme.txt

   Used for word frequency analysis.
 Could be a URL if the document is of type 'web'

-translator: The original translator that translated the document from Sanskrit or other language to Chinese (optional).
+translator: The original translator that translated the document from Sanskrit or other language to Chinese (optional) or author if it is an orginal Chinese work.

 reference: The reference in the Tripitaka, usually Taisho, including volume,
            number, and scroll (optional).